Xython/wisepy2/README.md

 Wisepy
 ====================

-RTPY is an intuitive and effective CLI framework which is scalable and practical.
+Wisepy is an intuitive and effective CLI framework which is scalable and practical.

 The most common use case might be an alternative of Python's `argparser`, also you can enrich your terminal commands by using `wisepy`.